-Additional capacity improvements to this route are underway at the western end of this short, one-mile state highway, including an additional lane in each direction and the reconnection of two sections of Warren Avenue in Fremont's Warm Springs District.
+Additional capacity improvements to this route are underway at the western end of this short, one-mile state route, including an additional lane in each direction and the reconnection of two sections of Warren Avenue in Fremont's Warm Springs District.
 This project is fully described at Caltrans' Interstate 880/California 262 Mission Boulevard interchange project.

 A 2002 Caltrans study considered whether California 262 should be converted to full freeway standards.
 Six options were considered for a potential California 262 freeway corridor, including (from north to south):1

 - Scott Creek Road, Milmont Drive and Dixon Landing Road

 - California 237 (Calaveras Boulevard) from Interstate 880 to Interstate 680

 At this point, all of these alternatives are unlikely to occur soon due to the cost of constructing any of these freeway-grade improvements.
 The future of California 262 is dependent upon the future configuration of California 237 to the south (Option #5).
 If California 237 is built as a freeway-grade facility between Interstate 880 and Interstate 680 (it is currently an at-grade city street), California 262 is to be decommissioned per the current legislative definition for Route 262 in the Streets and Highways Code.